 In the television adaptation of the fictional drama his dark materials, a number of exhibitions are shown to tourists as a reference for CGI animation.

-This is an old police cell that has now been converted into a museum.
-The old police station has been transformed into Museum since 1830 to inform the world about the history of the police.
+The Old Police Cells Museum is an old police cell that has now been converted into a museum.
+The old police station has been transformed into a museum since 1830 to inform the world about the history of the police.

 It is a pleasure to see such museums around the world, with many charts detailing the performance of the police in different periods.

-Brighton beach and seafront is one of the most beautiful beaches in Europe.
-A large number of tourists coming here to see this beach so different types of shops you look at here.
+Brighton Beach is among the most beautiful beaches in Europe.
+A large number of tourists come here to see this beach.

 A fisherman by the name of Flint Groto has immortalized this shore using pebbles and a keen love of art to create a fantastic rock art garden.

-Things to do in Brighton Beach and the seafront on a day trip:
+9.1.
+Things to do on the Beach and the Seafront on a Day Trip:

-You can go boating on this beach with enjoying fish and chips.
+You can go boating on this beach and enjoy fish and chips.

 The length of this beach is 5.4. mile near the seaside, this whole area is adventurous.
 The restaurants, seafood stalls, and bars for sparkling wine here keep the beach alive at night.